-After a quarter century of clinical work and research with highly distressed families, I regard my practice as the business of preventing regret.
+After a quarter century of clinical work and research with highly distressed families, I consider myself to be in the business of preventing regret.

 “Did she really know how much I loved her?”